PolarCookie/PolarGuides/README.md

 ## Ding80GuidesAllianceTBCduo.lua
 Same as Ding80GuidesAllianceTBC.lua, but now it's tuned for 2 people leveling together, doing more quests and Deadmines, Stockades, Razorfen Kraul, Zul Farrak, Maraudon, Sunken Temple and Stratholme along the way.
 Outland dungeons are at your own leisure.
 This guide has a chapter called "TBC Gold Rush"; the idea is to maximize experience gained in Azeroth before starting outland; in order to hit 70 earlier and get more gold from quests thereafter.
-Currently this guide starts in outland at around lvl 63.5.
+Currently this guide starts in Outland at around lvl 63.5 and you should hit 70 in early Blade Edge Mountain.

 ### But Azeroth leveling is inefficent
 It was in WotLK that quest xp was doubled from the starting zones and onwards.
 In TBC there's little to no difference in XP between Azeroth and Outland for quests of the same level.